DHTMLX/docs-todolist/docs/api/toolbar_api/configs/locale_config.md

 	tasks,
 	users,
 	projects,
-	locale: de // sets the "de" locale in the component (read Info below) });
+	locale: de // sets the "de" locale in the To Do List component (read Info below) });

 const toolbar = new Toolbar("#toolbar", {